jaelle3/Final-Stack/README.md

 and view answers to a particular question.

 ---
-The project was worked on By Kafeero David, Roland Bissaso, Jaelle Amongi, and Antony Nabende.
+The project was worked on By Kafeero David, Roland Bisasso, Jaelle Amongi, and Antony Nabende.

 ---